DynamoDS/Dynamo/doc/integration_docs/4_stdlib.md

 Using a workaround it's possible to manually create (and even publish) packages with culture subdirectories in the /bin folder of a package.

 Create the culture specific subdirectories you require under the packages's `/bin` folder manually.

-If you need to publish these folders as well - then you must first publish a version of the packages that is missing these folders - then publish a new version.
-The new version upload in Dynamo should not delete your folders and files under`/bin`.
-The package upload process in Dynamo will be updated to deal with localized files in the future.
+If for some reason, the package needs to also be published to the package manager then you must first publish a version of the package that is missing these culture subfolders - then publish a new version of the package using the DynamoUI `publish package version`.
+The new version upload in Dynamo should not delete your the folders and files under`/bin` which you have added manually using the windows file explorer.
+The package upload process in Dynamo will be updated to deal with the requirements for localized files in the future.

 These culture subdirectories are loaded without issue by the .net runtime.

 For more information on resource assemblies and .resx files please see: https://docs.microsoft.com/en-us/dotnet/framework/resources/creating-resource-files-for-desktop-apps.

 You'll likely be creating the `.resx` files and compiling them with visual studio.
 For a given assembly `xyz.dll` - the resulting resources will be compiled to a new assembly `xyz.resources.dll` - as is described above the location and name of this assembly are important.

+The generated `xyz.resources.dll` should be located as follows:
+`package\bin\culture\xyz.resources.dll`.

 To access the localized strings in your package - you can use the ResourceManager - but even simpler you should be able to refer to the `Properties.Resources.YourLocalizedResourceName` from within the assembly you have added a `.resx` file for.
 For example, see: